architraj99/Tower-Defense/README.md

 * Once you placed the tower on map it will automatically hit the enemies
 * also enemy have some health... which decay at every shot from the tower
 * Gold and economy system
-* Game over system when you loose
+* Game over system when you lose
 * Restart button so you can try again
 * Tower attack range
 * the more higher you will kill the higher rewards will be there